ahyoung227/MukDonald/README.md

 	...
 }
 ```
-Instead, it creates `DiscountPolicy` interface, deletes the field that stores the instance of the FixedRateDiscountPolicy,
+After implementing SOC, 1) it creates `DiscountPolicy` interface, 2) deletes the field that stores the instance of the FixedRateDiscountPolicy,
-defines a field of interface type, and then create a constructor.
+3) defines a field of interface type, 4) and then create a constructor.

 ### Single Responsibility Principle, SRP
 Single Responsibility Principle (SRP) is one of the SOLID principles of object-oriented programming that states that a class